az-digital/arizona-bootstrap/site/content/docs/5.1/components/search.md

 - Keep a programmatic label by including either a visible label or a `.visually-hidden` label.
 - Keep descriptive `aria-label` text on icon-only submit or mobile toggle buttons.
 - Use `type="search"` for proper browser semantics and platform affordances.
-- The component includes `:focus-within` styles to improve keyboard focus visibility.
+- The component includes `:focus-visible` styles on search controls to improve keyboard focus visibility.

 ## CSS Variables